 The provision of a named shoe-bag of the drawstring type is very useful.
-Large bags of this sort may be purchased from the school office at the cost of £4.00.
+Large bags of this sort may be purchased from MI Supplies.
 Alternatively pupils should bring their P.E. kit in a plastic carrier bag.
 Parents should note that we do not allow pupils to bring large, expensive sports bags to school.